panda-july/Airline-Customer-Satisfaction-Prediction/README.md

 * This dataset is not representative, to get a more reliable result please take a representative sample.
 * Potential issues and further invetigation points
-    * Extra information like Flight No, International/domestic flights, passenger number, departure and arrival time, departure and arrival airports, departure and arrival gates, transit airports, direct or with stops, layover duration, aircraft type, aircraft layout(e.g. seats, amenities), unaccompanied minor or not, with children or not, checked bag number, checked bag type(e.g. suitcase, wheelchair), carry on bag number, any dietary restrictions, available languages, used online support or not, online support channel, ticket booking approach(e.g. airline site, travel agency,etc) could get more accurate result.
+    * Extra information like Flight No, International/domestic flights, passenger number, departure and arrival time, departure and arrival airports, departure and arrival gates, transit airports, direct or with stops, layover duration, aircraft type, aircraft layout(e.g. seats, amenities), unaccompanied minor or not, with children or not, checked bag number, checked bag type(e.g. suitcase, wheelchair), carry on bag number, any dietary restrictions, available languages, used online support or not, online support channel, ticket booking approach(e.g. airline site, travel agency,etc) will help to get a more accurate result.

 |Rating Items|Low Score Groups|Potential Issues|Further invetigation points|
 |:-          |:-              |:-              |:-                         |